An Experimental Study on Fairness-aware Machine Learning for Credit Scoring Problems: Evaluation

-\subsubsection{Credit scoring dataset}
+\subsubsection{Credit Scoring Dataset}

-The results are described in Table \ref{tbl:result-credit-scoring} and Fig. \ref{fig:credit-scoring-abroca}.
-With regard to predictive performance, AdaFair once again outperforms others models with very high accuracy (0.9939) and balanced accuracy (0.9927).
-Besides, the pre-processing model LFR-MLP shows a perfect result on multiple fairness measures, such ass SP, EO, EOd, PE and TE.
-Nevertheless, the balanced accuracy on this model is low.
-The traditional MLP model stands out with the best performance on the ABROCA notion (0.0005).
-The pre-processing LFR model is disappointing due to its very low balanced accuracy (below 0.5), whereas the DIR model performs better by achieving both accurate classification results and high-quality fairness measures.
+The experimental results on the credit scoring dataset are presented in Table \ref{tbl:result-credit-scoring} and Figure \ref{fig:credit-scoring-abroca}.
+In terms of predictive performance, AdaFair once again outperforms the other models, achieving very high accuracy (0.9943) and balanced accuracy (0.9929).
+In addition, the pre-processing model LFR-MLP attains perfect scores on multiple fairness measures, including SP, EO, EOd, PE, and TE; however, its balanced accuracy remains low at 0.5.
+The traditional MLP model stands out by achieving the best performance on the ABROCA fairness measure (0.0005).
+By contrast, the pre-processing LFR model performs poorly due to its very low balanced accuracy (below 0.5), whereas the DIR model demonstrates a more favorable balance by achieving both accurate classification performance and strong fairness outcomes.

-\subsubsection{German credit dataset}
+\subsubsection{German Credit Dataset}

-The experimental results of predictive models on German credit dataset are reported in Table \ref{tbl:result-german-credit} and Fig. \ref{fig:german-credit-abroca}.
-Concerning classification performance, the traditional NB model delivers the best results with an accuracy of 0.73 and a balanced accuracy of 0.6604.
-Regarding fairness constraint, AdaFair and LFR-MLP share the top rank with the perfect results on multiple fairness measures, including SP, EO, EOd, PE and TE.
-However, their balanced accuracy score is low with 0.5.
-The pre-processing technique DIR is quite effective in achieving a better trade-off between model accuracy and fairness.
-While post-processing models have relatively fair classification quality, they do not excel in terms of fairness constraints.
+Table \ref{tbl:result-german-credit} and Figure \ref{fig:german-credit-abroca} present the experimental results of the predictive models on the German Credit dataset.
+In terms of classification performance, the traditional NB model achieves the best results, with an accuracy of 0.7300 and a balanced accuracy of 0.6604.
+With respect to fairness constraints, LFR-MLP emerges as the top-performing model, achieving perfect scores on multiple fairness measures, including SP, EO, EOd, PE, and TE.
+However, its balanced accuracy remains low at 0.5.
+Among the pre-processing approaches, DIR proves effective in achieving a more favorable trade-off between predictive performance and fairness.
+Although the post-processing models produce relatively fair classification outcomes, they do not demonstrate strong performance with respect to the fairness constraints.